Chapter 2:

 However, even though we left the room together, I said goodbye to them at the door.
 I was supposed to meet someone I had been talking to for the past few days, and to my surprise, he was already there.

-Twen: Many...
-I just wanna go home.
-I want to eat something, sleep, and eat again...
+Twen: Many… I want to go home.
+I want to eat something, and sleep, and then eat again…

-He greeted me with a dap and let out a big smile at the extremely satisfying sound we managed to create.
-I smiled a little too.
-That energy was what I needed at that moment, so I was glad to see him.
+He greeted me with a dap and let out a big smile at the incredibly satisfying sound we managed to create.
+Even though it was so quick, it made me smile.

 Many: